 - Graphics printing, especially vector, table and charts, with development kit (originally for Plan 5), from Andy Clarkson.
 Version specific? www.twiddlebit.com

 - You will find a SHEET named "Displaying a JPEG on a Psion".
 Go to www.opl32.com and follow the link "FICHES", then "OPX".
-Francis Goguelat www.opl32.com or maybe direct to www.opl32.com/Trucs/OPX/JpgVIEW.htm
+Francis Goguelat was at www.opl32.com or maybe direct to www.opl32.com/Trucs/OPX/JpgVIEW.htm

 - For ER3 (Psion 5 classic) only.
 No details of operation, but may be related to vCard.
 RMRSoft www.rmrsoft.com

 - Faster dFILE replacement file browser.
 From Neuon www.neuon.com